Melting point

 Description

 Melting point analysis determines the solid-liquid transition temperature of a pure product or mixture.
-This fundamental thermodynamic parameter provides information on the purity, stability, and composition of a substance.
+This fundamental thermodynamic parameter provides information about the purity, stability, and composition of a substance.

-Melting point is a quality indicator used in many industrial sectors— food, cosmetics, pharmaceuticals, polymers, nutraceuticals —to control raw materials and validate processing methods.
+The melting point is a quality indicator used in many industrial sectors— food processing, cosmetics, pharmaceuticals, polymers, nutraceuticals —to control raw materials and validate processing methods.

-A deviation between the measured melting point and the theoretical value may indicate an impurity, thermal degradation or a crystalline change in the product.
+A difference between the measured melting point and the theoretical value may reveal an impurity, thermal degradation, or crystalline change in the product.

 Principle and method of analysis

-Melting point measurement is generally carried out using two complementary approaches:
+The measurement of the melting point is generally carried out using two complementary approaches:

-- Differential Scanning Calorimetry (DSC) : This high-precision technique measures the variation in heat flow between the sample and an inert reference during the temperature rise.
-It allows the melting point, the enthalpy of fusion and the thermal transition range .
+- Differential scanning calorimetry (DSC) : This high-precision technique measures the change in heat flux between the sample and an inert reference during the temperature rise.
+It allows the melting point, enthalpy of fusion, and thermal transition range .

-DSC is particularly suitable for polymers , oils , complex blends and formulated products , where the transition can be influenced by composition, additives or moisture content.
+DSC is particularly suitable for polymers , oils , complex mixtures and formulated products , where the transition can be influenced by composition, additives or moisture content.

-- analysis (TGA) to monitor mass loss upon heating,
+- analysis (TGA) to monitor mass loss due to heat,

-- and smoke point measurement to assess the thermal stability of fatty substances.
+- and the measurement of the smoke point to assess the thermal stability of fats.

 Industrial applications